Alvinzhafif/advprog-module6/README.md

 ##  Multithreaded server using Threadpool

-1. `struct ThreadPool`: This struct represents a thread pool.
+1. `struct ThreadPool`, This struct represents a thread pool.
 *  `workers: Vec<Worker>` It holds a vector of workers, each responsible for executing tasks.
 *  `sender: Option<mpsc::Sender<Job>>` It stores an optional sender for the channel used to communicate tasks to workers.
 2. `Job Type Alias`, This is a type alias for the type of tasks that can be sent to the workers.
 It represents a closure that takes no arguments and returns nothing (FnOnce()), can be sent between threads (Send), and lives for the 'static lifetime.

 3. `impl ThreadPool`
 *  `new(size: usize) -> ThreadPool`, This is a constructor for creating a new ThreadPool with a specified number of workers (size).
-** It initializes a channel `(mpsc::channel())` to communicate tasks between the main thread and workers.
+ * It initializes a channel `(mpsc::channel())` to communicate tasks between the main thread and workers.
-** It creates a shared ownership (Arc) of a mutex-protected receiver to distribute among workers.
+ * It creates a shared ownership (Arc) of a mutex-protected receiver to distribute among workers.
-** It initializes size number of workers, each with a unique ID and a cloned receiver.
+ * It initializes size number of workers, each with a unique ID and a cloned receiver.
 *  `execute<F>(&self, f: F) where F: FnOnce() + Send + 'static`, This method enqueues a task (FnOnce()) into the thread pool for execution.
 It wraps the task into a box and sends it through the channel to be picked up by an available worker.